shafayetShafee/skmiscpy/README.md

 ## Usage

 So far, `skmiscpy` can be used to do a basic causal analysis.
+Here very simple examples are shown for demonstration purposes.
+Check (Causal Analysis Workflow & Estimating ATE Using `skmiscpy`)[https://skmiscpy.readthedocs.io/en/latest/example.html] for better understanding.

 ``` python
 import pandas as pd